g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 **Features:**

-* Multiplexing: Multiple requests and responses can be multiplexed over a single TCP connection thanks to HTTP/2.
-This lowers the overhead of creating several connections and enables more effective resource utilization.

-* Header Compression: Performance can be greatly increased by using HTTP/2's [HPACK compression](https://datatracker.ietf.org/doc/html/rfc7541) to lower header data overhead, especially for websites with a lot of tiny resources.

-* Server Push: With HTTP/2, servers can proactively push resources to clients, saving them from having to ask for each resource separately.
-This can transfer necessary resources ahead of time, which can lower latency and speed up page loads.

-* Stream Prioritization: Stream prioritization is introduced in HTTP/2, enabling clients to indicate the relative significance of various resources.
-By prioritizing essential resources, this facilitates more effective resource allocation and can enhance the user experience.
+* HTTP/2 introduces multiplexing for efficient resource utilization, header compression to reduce overhead, server push to proactively deliver resources, and stream prioritization for better resource allocation and improved user experience.

 **Strengths:**

-* Improved Performance: In particular for complicated and resource-intensive online applications, HTTP/2's multiplexing, header compression, and server push features can greatly enhance performance by lowering latency and accelerating page load times.

-* Backward Compatibility: Because HTTP/2 preserves backward compatibility with HTTP/1.1, upgrading to the new protocol won't cause significant problems for already-built infrastructure.
-This guarantees a seamless transition for apps and web pages.

-* Efficient Resource Utilization: HTTP/2 lowers the overhead of creating and maintaining multiple connections by multiplexing requests and responses over a single connection, improving scalability and resource consumption.
+* HTTP/2 offers improved performance through multiplexing, header compression, and server push, while maintaining backward compatibility with HTTP/1.1 for seamless transitions and efficient resource utilization by reducing connection overhead.

 **Limitations:**

-* Complexity: Compared to HTTP/1.1, HTTP/2 implementation can be more complicated, particularly when it comes to handling multiplexed streams, stream prioritization, and server push.
-Administrators and developers may encounter difficulties because of its intricacy.

-* Dependency on [Transport Layer Security (TLS)](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/tls.html): Although it is not a restriction unique to HTTP/2, TLS (HTTPS) is frequently needed for the protocol's wide adoption.
-Performance may be impacted by TLS's overhead in terms of encryption and decryption, despite the security advantages it offers.

-* Potential for Head-of-Line Blocking: Even though HTTP/2 attempts to fix the head-of-line blocking problems that existed in HTTP/1.1, it can still happen in some situations, especially when  several streams are sharing a single connection and one of them is experiencing lag or congestion.
+* HTTP/2 introduces complexities in implementation, particularly with multiplexed streams, stream prioritization, and server push, potentially leading to challenges for administrators and developers.
+Additionally, its dependency on Transport Layer Security (TLS) for widespread adoption can impact performance, and despite attempts to address head-of-line blocking, it can still occur in certain scenarios, especially with shared connections and lagging streams.

 ### HTTP/3: The Revolution
 After debuting as a draft in 2020, HTTP/3 is a significant advancement in web protocols since it replaces the conventional TCP transport protocol with [QUIC](https://datatracker.ietf.org/doc/html/rfc9114) (Quick UDP Internet Connections).